posted November 04, 2020

 This brisket chili is meaty, warm, comforting and just a little bit spicy.
-All things that chili should be.
-I did include beans in my chili, because that’s how my family likes it (we’re from Utah, we are beholden to no rules when it comes to proper chili) but you are absolutely welcome to leave them out.
-Serve with a side of skilled cornbread and you’ve got a meal that will stick to your ribs.
+It’s all the things that chili should be.
+I did include beans in my chili, because that’s how my family likes it (we’re from Utah and are beholden to no rules when it comes to proper chili), but you are absolutely welcome to leave them out.
+Serve with a side of Skillet Cornbread and you’ve got a meal that will stick to your ribs.

-- 1 large onion diced
+- 1 large onion (diced)

-- 1 green bell pepper diced
+- 1 medium green bell pepper (diced)

-- 1 clove garlic minced
+- 1 clove garlic (minced)

 - 1 46 fl oz can tomato sauce